ishaanjav/Face_Analyzer/README.md

 Once the image has been processed, it takes you to a second page, where for each person's face it picked up in the image, it generates a thumbnail of the individual, and displays it in a `ListView` alongside the information analyzed from the previous page.
 Once again, the Microsoft Face API offers a variety of features which can be found at [their site](https://azure.microsoft.com/en-us/services/cognitive-services/face/) and you can choose what `FaceAttributeType` will be analyzed by specifying it in the `AsyncTask`.

 ## Future Proofness:
 This repository was posted on January 9th, 2019.
 Therefore, updates would have been made to the Face API since then.
-As of the time of posting, the project uses the following `implementation` in `build.gradle`: `implementation 'com.microsoft.projectoxford:face:1.4.3'`.
-This can be changed for newer versions of the API.
+As of the time of posting, the project uses the following `implementation` in `build.gradle`:

+    //This can be changed for newer versions of the API. implementation 'com.microsoft.projectoxford:face:1.4.3'.

 Feel free to make any changes to the app once you have cloned it and if you have any questions or issues, you can contact me at ishaanjav@gmail.com or by raising an issue for this GitHub repository.
 I hope that you find this app useful and you enjoy using and testing it!